Are you looking for ways to avoid embroidery hoops?

 For most projects—if you do know how to embroider using hands, and are practiced at it—your work will appear far better!

 If you are not a seasoned embroider, you can first try hand embroidery on a patch.
 This step-by-step approach will help you to embroider using your hands.

-Mark your fabric– before starting, you must always mark your piece of cloth where the embroidery needs to be done.
+First, Mark your fabric.
+Before starting, mark your piece of cloth where the stitching will be done.

 Let it cool and repeat the process until your stitching is complete.

 If you don’t want to use your hands, you can always use a fabric scroll frame.
 Scroll frames for needlepoint are very helpful to maintain the appropriate tension needed during embroidery.
 Since it is hands-free, you’ll find that it will also be less tiring!